awsdocs/aws-cloud9-user-guide/doc_source/auth-and-access-control.md

 The following AWS managed policies, which you can attach to IAM identities in your account, are specific to AWS Cloud9\.
 +  `AWSCloud9Administrator`: Provides the following permissions:
-  + Amazon EC2: get information about Amazon VPCs and subnets in their AWS account\.
+  + Amazon EC2: get information about multiple Amazon VPC and subnet resources in their AWS account\.
   + AWS Cloud9: all AWS Cloud9 actions in their AWS account\.
   + IAM: get information about IAM users in their AWS account, and create the AWS Cloud9 service\-linked role in their AWS account as needed\.